the-lupaxa-project/.github/WORKFLOWS.md

     uses: the-lupaxa-project/.github/.github/workflows/reusable-bandit.yml@master
 ```

+<span id="reusable-check-job-status"></span>

-#### Check Job Status
+#### Check Job Status (reusable-check-job-status.yml)

-Summarises the results of upstream jobs (success, failure, skipped, cancelled, timed_out) and fails the workflow if any required job did not succeed,
+Reusable wrapper for the `reusable-check-job-status.yml` to summarise the results of upstream jobs (success, failure, skipped, cancelled, timed_out) and fails the workflow
-giving a single, consolidated status report.
+if any required job did not succeed, giving a single, consolidated status report.

 The workflow: